Tariq Kazi: Club career

-2017: Ilves
+Ilves

 Kazi began his career with Ilves, making his Veikkausliiga debut for the club in June 2018 as a substitute in a 3–1 loss to KuPS.
 On 19 July 2018, Kazi became the first ever Bangladeshi to play in a Europa League match.
 He came on as a substitute in the 76th minute for Jani Tanska, as Ilves defeated Bulgarian club PFC Slavia Sofia 2–1.

-2018: HJS Akatemia

-Tariq spent the 2018–19 season on loan at Swedish club HJS Akatemia who currently play in the Kakkonen which is the third level in the league system of Finnish football and comprises 36 Finnish football teams.
+Tariq spent the 2018–19 season on loan at Swedish club HJS Akatemia who played in the Kakkonen which was the third level in the league system of Finnish football.
 During the season Tariq managed to make 8 appearances for the club.

-2020: Bashundhara Kings
+Bashundhara Kings

-In November 2019, Kazi joined Bangladesh Football Premier League side Bashundhara Kings on a three-year deal.
+In November 2019, Kazi joined Bangladesh Premier League side Bashundhara Kings on a three-year deal.

+On 17 October 2025, Kazi announced that he had terminated his contract with Bashundhara Kings due to outstanding salary payments.

 International career

 Having represented Finland at youth international level, in November 2020, Kazi was called up to the Bangladesh squad for their friendlies against Nepal but had to withdraw from the squad due to injury.

-On 3 June 2021, Kazi made his senior international debut for Bangladesh in a 1–1 draw against Afghanistan in the country's 2022 FIFA World Cup qualifier, playing full 90 minutes.
+On 3 June 2021, Kazi made his senior international debut for Bangladesh against Afghanistan in the country's 2022 FIFA World Cup qualifier, playing full 90 minutes.